floriankraemer/floriankraemer.github.io/_posts/An-Overview-of-UUIDs.markdown

 ---
 layout: post
-title: The differences of UUIds
+title: The differences of UUIDs
 categories: software-architecture
 tags: software-architecture
 ---

+Did you know that there are many versions of the UUID?
+Have you ever bothered to check them out and what their differences are?
+This article tries to shed some light on them and their different use cases.

 There are 8 versions of UUIDs: